Geert-Jan77/sidecutters/README.md

 ## How?
 The software is licensed GPL/LGPL version 2.
 The Compiler is gcc, not Microsoft Visual Studio and the project is written in C, not in C#.
-If Windows operating system functionality is used, we import the operating system's dynamical linked library.
-Windows forms will not be used, we create our own forms instead.
-This project will have no dependencies.
+Windows operating system functionality is never used, and the application is not on the Windows API but the GTK 3 API.
+This project will have no build system other than a simple *batch* or *bash* file.
+Its only dependency will be GTK 3.

 ## A table
 The user of the program will select components and edit the connections between them.
 This is done in a **table**